 How do I know what the patient wants?

 Everyday choices are easier to make if you understand the patient’s preferences, habits, and values.
-What is most important in the patient’s life?
+What’s most important in the patient’s life?
 Everyday choices include deciding what to wear, when to bathe or eat, and what else to do after that.
-But even these simple choices can be overwhelming and hard to make when dealing with cancer.
-Sometimes a small crisis can cause the patient to be unable to express what she or he wants or needs.
-As much as possible, honor the patient’s wishes.
-But sometimes there may be limits on what you and other caregivers can do, as discussed above.
+But when you’re dealing with cancer even these simple choices can be overwhelming and hard to make.
+Sometimes even a small crisis can make the patient unable to express what she or he wants or needs.
+As much as possible, honor the patient’s wishes, but be realistic about the limits on what you and other caregivers can do.

 What if the patient won’t do things for himself or herself?

 This can be frustrating for a caregiver.
-You feel sure that the patient can do some self-care, but you do all of it because the patient won’t.
+You feel sure that the patient can do some things for themselves, but you do all of them because the patient won’t.
 Sometimes there are medical or emotional causes for the problem, such as severe tiredness (fatigue) or clinical depression.
 If you’re not sure, get the patient to the doctor and state the problem clearly.
-The medical team can help you figure out what may be going on.
+The cancer care team can help you figure out what may be going on.

-It’s not always needed and may seem hard to do, but sometimes you might need to set some limits with the cancer patient.
+It’s not always needed and may seem hard to do, but sometimes you might have to set limits.
 For example:

-- Try to figure out what self-care tasks the patient can safely perform.
-If you don’t know what the patient can do, get the help of the medical team to evaluate the patient.
+- Try to figure out what self-care tasks the patient can safely do, such as bathing, dressing, and going to the bathroom.
+If you don’t know what the patient can do, get the cancer care team to evaluate the patient.
 Social workers and occupational health professionals may be able to help with this.

-- Encourage the patient to do self-care on their own as much as possible.
+- Encourage the patient to do self-care as much as possible.

 - Encourage the patient to talk about things they enjoy so the conversation isn’t always about cancer and illness.

 - Let the patient make as many personal choices as they can.
-If they are overwhelmed with decisions, give them simpler choices by saying, “Would you prefer chicken or fish for dinner?” or “Would you rather wear your blue pants or the brown ones?”
+If they’re overwhelmed with decisions, give them simpler choices by saying, “Would you prefer chicken or fish for dinner?” or “Would you rather wear your blue pants or the brown ones?”

 - Get others involved if the patient is avoiding treatments or doing things that can cause harm.
 Family members can be a strong source of influence.
 Rally them for support.